 Born in Brünn in the Austro-Hungarian Empire (now Brno, Czech Republic) in 1870, Loos studied at the Royal and Imperial State Technical College in Reichenberg (now Liberec) until he left school to serve in the army for two years.
-Following this, he attended the College of Technology in Dresden for three years and moved to the United States where he worked as a mason, a floor-layer, and a dish-washer.
-Eventually, Loos obtained a job working with architect Carl Mayreder before he establishing his own practice in 1897.
-After teaching for a period of time throughout Europe, he returned to practice in Vienna in 1928.
+Following this, he attended the College of Technology in Dresden and later moved to the United States for three years where he worked as a mason, a floor-layer, and a dish-washer.
+Eventually, Loos obtained a job working with architect Karl Mayreder in Vienna before establishing his own practice in 1897.

 His writings and architectural works sparked widespread furore, as they stood in sharp contrast to traditional Viennese design and more recent styles following the Vienna Secession and the Wiener Werkstätte.
 In writing a comparison between one of his most notable works and Josef Hoffman’s Apollo Candle Factory Shop, Loos alludes to the timeless qualities of architecture devoid of ornamentation: “The Cafe Museum, however, designed according to my principles and opened on the same date as the candle shop, will not become unusable until the glue no longer holds the furnishings together.”

-Check out the links below to find read some of Adolf Loos' writing and to find out more about the unrealized design that could have changed the course of architecture history:
+Check out the links below to find read some of Adolf Loos' writings and to find out more about the unrealized design that could have changed the course of architecture history: